hadashiA/VitalRouter/README.md

 ## Performance

-Below is a benchmark for synchronous Publish:
+Below is a benchmark for synchronous Publish.
+There is zero extra heap allocation due to publish; if ICommand is struct, no boxing occurs.
+Also, if interceptor is used, type-specific allocations occur the first time, but are cached the second and subsequent times.
+So it could be used for very granular messaging in games.

 ```
 | Method                              | Mean        | Error     | StdDev     | Median      | Gen0   | Allocated |